PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Game/Unreal Setup.md

 <q>**Note:** The "Connect" function will require your GameSparks *API* *Key* and *Secret* to work.
 If you've forgotten these, refer to the Game Set Up guide, which can be found [here](./README.md).</q>

 At this point, you'll want to receive feedback from the module to ensure that you have actually connected.
-To do this you need an *OnGameSparksAvailableDelegate* Event from the GameSparks component.
+To do this, you need an *OnGameSparksAvailableDelegate* Event from the GameSparks component.
 By clicking on the GameSparks component you will see the Event has linked to it and can be clicked and dropped into the Event Graph.

 When you've added the *OnGameSparksAvailableDelegate* Event, you'll get an extremely useful tool to check whether your GameSparks connection is valid.
 You can use the Event Graph to output some information about the connection to GameSparks: